memo33/sc4pac-tools/api.md

 Synopsis: `GET /packages.search?q=<text>&profile=id`

-Optionally, bound the relevance by passing a `threshold` paramater ranging from 0 to 100.
+Optionally, bound the relevance by passing a `threshold` paramater ranging from 0 to 100 or the category by passing a `category` parameter.
+If `category` is passed, but `q` is empty, then all packages of that category are returned.

 Returns:
 ```